CDKN Ghana implements Climate Activists Programme to empower young people to take climate action

 2. Mentorship and collaboration: Engaging with experts and mentors provides valuable insights and professional guidance for young people who aspire to take the opportunities within the climate change space.
 This collaborative environment also facilitates team building, skills sharing and continuous support, empowering young people to lead and advocate for climate action in their communities.

-3. Inclusivity and empowerment: Focusing on marginalised groups and ensuring their inclusion in climate initiatives promotes comprehensive and inclusive action.
+3. Inclusivity and empowerment: Focusing on marginalised groups and ensuring their participation in climate initiatives promotes comprehensive and inclusive action.
 Peer-led dialogues and youth-driven initiatives can inspire long-term engagement, leadership, and the development of employment opportunities within the climate action field.

 Image